mongodb/mongodb-kubernetes/docs/dev/how-to-release.md

 ## Build the images and push to Quay Public Docker repo

+After successful QA publish images to public repo.

-This should be done using `evergreen` with one of the provided tasks:
+This should be done using `evergreen`:

 ``` yaml
 evergreen patch -p ops-manager-kubernetes -v release_operator -f